-As of January 1, 2008, MoDOT must meet the following state guidelines: 70 percent of the light duty vehicles (<=8,500 GVW) purchased must be alternative fuel capable; 30 percent of the fuel that our light duty alternative fuel fleet uses must be alternative fuel; 75 percent of all diesel fuel burned (off road and on road) must be a minimum of B20 blend (20 percent biodiesel and 80 percent diesel) or higher.
-MoDOT exceeds the guideline for purchasing equipment.
-MoDOT does not currently meet the 75 percent B20 requirement due to the seasonal use of B20.
+As of January 1, 2008, MoDOT must meet the following state guidelines: 70% of the light duty vehicles (<=8,500 GVW) purchased must be alternative fuel capable; 30% of the fuel that our light duty alternative fuel fleet uses must be alternative fuel; 75% of all diesel fuel burned (off road and on road) must be a minimum of B20 blend (20% biodiesel and 80% diesel) or higher.
+Federal guidelines require that 75% of light duty vehicles acquired in St. Louis and Kansas City must be alternative fuel capable.